torvalds/linux/Documentation/media/uapi/mediactl/request-api.rst

 Finally, a completed request can either be discarded or be reused.
-Calling :ref:`close() <request-func-close>` on a request file descriptor will make that file descriptor unusable and the request will be freed once it is no longer in use by the kernel.
+Calling :ref:`close() <request-func-close>` on a request file descriptor will make that file descriptor unusable and the request will be freed once it is yes longer in use by the kernel.
 That is, if the request is queued and then the file descriptor is closed, then it won't be freed until the driver completed the request.